How to watch the Kentucky Derby in 2023: Channel, race time, odds and more

 Twenty horses are headed off to the races this weekend, so grab your most dramatic hat or a delicious mint julep and let's giddy up and get ready to watch the 149th Kentucky Derby.
 This year’s derby has already bucked expectations, with four major shake ups in the original 20-horse field.
 Contenders Practical Move, Lord Miles, Continuar and Skinner have all been removed from the race roster.
 Horses Mandarin Hero, Cyclone Mischief and King Russell have been subbed in as alternates, leaving the field one horse short ahead of Saturday's Kentucky Derby.

 Getting ready to watch this year's Run for the Roses?
 The Triple Crown kickoff will air on NBC this year, meaning you won’t need to be down south to enjoy the equestrian festivities.
+Cord cutter?
+No worries: You can stream the event live on Peacock or Sling Blue (more info on each below).
 Whether you’re throwing a Derby party or planning to bet on your favorite horse, here’s what you need to know about the 2023 Kentucky Derby, including predictions, an updated roster, how to watch or stream the derby without cable and more.

 How to watch the 2023 Kentucky Derby